pierluigi/my-actions-talk/README.md

 In this demo we will learn how to use Siri Shortcuts and the [LUIS Cognitive Services API](https://www.luis.ai/) to automate the creation of a new "bug report" issue on your GitHub Project using voice recognignition and machine learning for automatic triaging.

-You can also watch a prerecoreded demo video on my YouTube channel: https://youtu.be/CQnnlLfVhW0
+Watch a prerecoreded demo video on my YouTube channel to see what this is about: https://youtu.be/CQnnlLfVhW0

 **Instructions**
+To recreate this demo simply follow these steps:

 1. Fork this repository (https://github.com/pierluigi/my-actions-talk)
-2. Generate a new Personal Access Token with repo permissions https://github.com/settings/tokens
+2. Generate a new Personal Access Token with `repo` permissions https://github.com/settings/tokens
-3. Install my Siri Shortcut by following this iCloud link on your iPhone: https://www.icloud.com/shortcuts/0f28733463b94c8fafda83c23801be4d **Please note** You may need to enable the `Allow Untrusted Shortcuts` flag under `Settings -> Shortcuts` on you iOS device if you are receiving an alert when trying to install my Shortcut.
+3. Download my Siri Shortcut by following this iCloud link on your iOS device: https://www.icloud.com/shortcuts/0f28733463b94c8fafda83c23801be4d
+    **⚠️ Please note** You may have to enable the `Allow Untrusted Shortcuts` flag under `Settings -> Shortcuts` on you iOS device if you are receiving an alert when trying to install my Shortcut.
+You will be able to review what my shortcut does before finally installing it.

-4. Modify the Shortcut with your own values (see screenshot below).
-Open the Shortcuts and change the `USERNAME` and `REPOSITORY` with your own GitHub values (e.g. `pierluigi` and `actions-demo` in this case) inside the `URL` field.
-Expand the "Get contents of URL" section `Show More ->  Headers - Authorization` and add your own GitHub PAT.
+You need to change the following values:

 <img src="https://raw.githubusercontent.com/pierluigi/my-actions-talk/master/shortcuts-info.jpeg" width="380" />

+1. Change `[USERNAME]` and `[REPOSITORY]` with the corresponding values of your fork (e.g. `pierluigi` and `actions-demo` in this case) inside the `URL` field.
+2. Expand the `Get contents of URL` section `Show More ->  Headers - Authorization` and add the GitHub PAT you generated in step 2 above.
+3. You can change the sentence to your own liking to trigger this shortcut.
+By default, it will respond to `Hey Siri – Create New Issue`.
+After a short pause, Siri will ask you `With what text?`.
+At this point you can commence the dictation of the issue description.

 Done!
 Have fun filing bug reports using Siri ;)